Ibrahim Karamoko

-Ibrahim Karamoko (born 23 July 2001) is a French professional footballer who plays as midfielder for Guingamp II.
+Ibrahim Karamoko (born 23 July 2001) is a French professional footballer who plays as midfielder for Belgian Pro League club Standard Liège.

 Career

 Chievo

 On 7 March 2019, Karamoko signed his first professional contract with Chievo.
 He made his professional debut for Chievo in a 1–1 Serie A tie with on 28 April 2019.

 Torino

 On 5 October 2020, Karamoko signed with Serie A club Torino a deal.

+Standard Liège

+On 7 January 2025, Karamoko signed for Belgian Pro League side Standard Liège on a three-and-a-half year deal.

+Personal life

+Born in France, Karamoko is of Ivorian descent.